 Hone your gmail filters to only the failures

 Create a GitHub issue for the QA team

 Change the color of your Philips Hue lights, red for failing, green for passing

-On master branch success, fire up your WeMo Slow Cooker
+On controller branch success, fire up your WeMo Slow Cooker

 Ok, so maybe not that last one, but you get the idea.
 Email doesn't have to just be a number in your inbox - make it go do something.

 Webhooks Are Off The Hook